aws, re:Invent

 In the second episode, it's time to look at session planning.
 You will learn about session levels, session types, how to plan your day, and all the tricks I've learned over the years to ensure I have a great re:Invent.
 There will be a full episode later on reserved seating, but I will touch on the topic now because when planning, it's good to have that in mind.

-To start it all, let's have a look at session levels and types and how to think about those, as this is the foundation to all future planning.
+To start it all, let's have a look at session levels and types and how to think about those, as this is the foundation for all future planning.

 Session Levels